akamoske/canopyLazR/README.md

 # Install LiDARforestR from GitHub
 install_github("akamoske/LiDARforestR")

+# Load the library
+library(LiDARforestR)
 ```

-Once the package is installed in your R session, you should be able to load all functions.
+Now all functions should be available.

 ## Example of usage (after installation)